 I’ve had a few awkward moments with people who have invited me to do something, be part of something or buy something that doesn’t interest me and I’ve said no. Their immediate reaction is one of awkwardness and I can tell they think I’m saying no because ‘money is an issue’.
 Truth is, money isn’t an issue, it’s never been less of an issue for me but I guess I mean that in a happiness sense and not in an ‘I’m filthy rich!’ way.
 I say no to people because I just don’t want to spend money on doing something or having something I don’t like.

 I’m very lucky to have close friends who understand this, girls who love to shop at op-shops and think designer stuff is stupid.
 Girls who are happy catching up over home-made burritos at someone’s house.
-They’re the most pure, honest friendships I’ve had and it’s so nice to know your friendship is about loving each other and not just being seen at a cool bar all tarted up.
+They’re the purest, most honest friendships I’ve had and it’s so nice to know your friendship is about loving each other and not just being seen at a cool bar all tarted up.

 When I think about it, it’s kinda funny.
 I stayed in my crappy job for so long because I thought I wanted to earn a lot of money to be all the things I wanted.
 I was scared to leave my job in case I didn’t earn enough money and couldn’t have things.
 Now I’m free and I love my job, I’m not scared of not having money anymore because I don’t want the things anymore.
 All I want is to be loved and to be free.